kawo123/azure-nosql-cosmosdb/README.md

   - Follow the steps under the section "[Using Publish Profile as Deployment Credential](https://github.com/marketplace/actions/azure-functions-action#using-publish-profile-as-deployment-credential-recommended)"

 - Follow [data generator instructions](./docs/data_generator_instructions.md) to generate dummy events
+  - Use Event Hub alias as part of the connection string for automatic failover when necessary

 - Start stream analytics job to generate views for aggregated metrics

+- Create new document (it could be any valid Cosmos DB document) in `MoviesDB.Items` collection and observe new views created by Azure Functions

 ## References